mlibrary/chipmunk/PRINCIPLES.md

 -   Samvera / Fedora - there are large amounts of shared code being co-developed with other institutions, even if there is some customized to each system.
--   Dark Blue - also uses Ruby and Rails, although it doesn\'t use any Samvera components.
+-   Dark Blue - also uses Ruby and Rails, although it doesn't use any Samvera components.
 -   Access layers like the Michigan Daily Digital Archives and Middle English Dictionary also use Blacklight (with Ruby and Rails), although they do not use Fedora as the backend, as is typical with other Samvera-based applications.

-\

 The original goal of DLXS was moving towards reusability within the organization.
 Linux & MySQL are already standard for our repositories.